How do I figure out if work is possible for me?

 How is work supportive of recovery?

-We know that people who have experienced what is called mental illnesses can and do recover.
+We know that people with serious mental health conditions can and do recover.
 Even people with diagnoses who were once considered the most difficult have been shown, across the globe, to have greater recovery rates than ever before expected (Davidson, Harding & Spaniol, 2006).
 People labeled with psychiatric diagnoses have been telling their stories of recovery for many years.

 Just a few examples are listed below, with stories in different formats.